jonathanhogg/flitter/docs/canvas3d.md

 algorithm.
 This is given as a ratio of face area to total model area.
 If not specified, then all faces will be considered.

-A model can also be *inverted*.
-This will flip all vertex normals and face windings.
+A model can also be *inverted* with the attribute:

 `invert=` [ `true` | `false` ]
-: Setting this attribute to `true` on a model node will invert the model.
+: Setting this attribute to `true` will flip all vertex normals and face windings.

 The result of inverting a model is that the insides of the back faces of the model will be rendered instead of the outside of the front faces.
 This can be